Our Lineage Master and Our Spiritual Director

 Khandro-la with Dagyab Rinpoche

-Chöying Khandro holds the complete transmissions of both Ear-Whispered Lineages of the Mount of Bliss and the Machik Dakini from her teacher, the Late His Holiness Ninth Khalkha Jetsün Dampa.
-Khandro-la is among the few original students who were with Khalkha Jetsün Dampa since the early 1990s.
-Khandro-la received permission to start Dakini’s Whisper from the Late Jetsun Dhampa and was presented with teaching robes, by him in 2011, which is not a common thing to be given to a laywoman in the Geluk tradition.
-For the last twenty-five years, Chöying Khandro has devoted her life to transmitting this rare lineage to the West.
+Chöying Khandro inherits the complete transmissions of both the Ear-Whispered Lineages of the Mount of Bliss and the Machik Dakini from her esteemed teacher, the Late His Holiness Ninth Khalkha Jetsün Dampa.
+Among the select original students who accompanied Khalkha Jetsün Dampa since the early 1990s, Khandro-la received authorization from him to establish Dakini’s Whisper.
+In a rare gesture, she was bestowed with teaching robes by him in 2011, a distinction uncommon for a laywoman within the Geluk tradition.
+Over the past twenty-five years, Chöying Khandro has dedicated herself to imparting this precious lineage to the Western world.

-She brings decades of intensive study and practice to her teachings, leading retreats, and translating Tibetan texts.
-She has completed a number of personal retreats, including the traditional 108 Spring Wandering Retreat in the Mongolian wilderness.
-Khandro-la has also completed a three and half year solitary retreat - “Great Retreat (nyen chen)”- in the forests of Oregon.
-She has an M.A. in Oriental Philosophy from Waseda University in Japan and an M.A. in Buddhist Studies from the University of Michigan.
-She has also been intensively trained in body-oriented disciplines as a registered Yoga Therapist and certified Wisdom Body Trainer.
-Her body-mind integrative approach to the spiritual path helps bring the efficacy and profundity of the ancient tradition to our modern-day lives.
+Her teachings are enriched by decades of rigorous study and practice, during which she has led retreats and translated Tibetan texts.
+Chöying Khandro has undertaken numerous personal retreats, including the traditional 108 Spring Wandering Retreat in the Mongolian wilderness.
+Notably, she completed a three-and-a-half-year solitary retreat, known as the “Great Retreat (nyen chen),” amidst the forests of Oregon.
+Holding an M.A. in Oriental Philosophy from Waseda University in Japan and another M.A. in Buddhist Studies from the University of Michigan, she brings a scholarly depth to her teachings.
+Additionally, her extensive training in body-oriented disciplines as a registered Yoga Therapist and certified Wisdom Body Trainer underscores her holistic approach to the spiritual path, integrating body and mind for contemporary practitioners.

-With the blessings and vision of the late Khalkha Jetsün Dampa Rinpoche, Chöying Khandro is the founder and spiritual director of Dakini's Whisper: a community for the Ear-Whispered Lineage.
-As a female practitioner and teacher without the backing of a big and powerful monastic system - there are challenges that Khandro-la courageously faces but the unique quality of her teachings underpins them.
+With the inspiration and guidance of the late Khalkha Jetsün Dampa Rinpoche, Chöying Khandro serves as the founder and spiritual director of Dakini's Whisper: a community dedicated to preserving and transmitting the Ear-Whispered Lineage.
+As a female practitioner and teacher, Khandro-la bravely navigates the intersection of tradition and the Western world, infusing her teachings with a unique integrative quality that resonates with practitioners from diverse backgrounds.